 The Board and the Nominating and Corporate Governance Committee value diversity of backgrounds, age, education, experience, perspectives and leadership in different fields when identifying nominees, and we assess the effectiveness of our efforts in pursuing diversity in connection with our annual evaluations.
 The Board believes that the representation of gender, ethnic, geographic, cultural or other diverse perspectives expands the Board's understanding of our customers, partners, employees, investors and other stakeholders.
-Presently, we have one female director and two ethnically diverse directors.
+Presently, we have one woman director and two ethnically diverse directors.

 The Nominating and Corporate Governance Committee is committed to identifying qualified diverse candidates for its Board.
-In furtherance of this commitment, the Nominating and Corporate Governance Committee is actively seeking to add a world class female candidate to the Board in the near future that enhances the skill set of the Board.
+In furtherance of this commitment, the Nominating and Corporate Governance Committee continues to actively seek to add a candidate to the Board in the near future that enhances the skill set of the Board, who ideally adds gender diversity and is an expert in software and digital transformation.